sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } N$

+The solve of the above problem has to be iterative, the centrality of

 Mathematically, we can say the centrality $x_{N}$ of node $N$:
 $x_N = \frac{1}{\lambda} \sum_{M \in \text{Neighbors}(N)} x_M$